 The requirement that the California utilities meet the needs of default retail customers through purchases of energy or ancillary services in the day-ahead or nearer-term time frame should be eliminated.
 Again, FERC can play a key role, in terms of setting the framework within which efficient power purchases can be undertaken on behalf of customers.

-In its place, the utilities should be required to conduct competitive solicitations to meet the needs, which they choose to not meet through day-ahead procurement from the California PX or other qualified exchanges.
+In its place, FERC should require [?] the utilities to conduct competitive solicitations to meet the needs, which they choose to not meet through day-ahead procurement from the California PX or other qualified exchanges.
 It is important that the competitive solicitation process should meet the following criteria:

 The forward market provision of energy, ancillary services, transmission rights and risk management services must be acquired through ESPs, and not by the utility itself.
 This is necessary to avoid the situation in which the utility – which should be the provider of wires services only – does not place itself in competition with entities, which are seeking to use the utility’s wires and related infrastructure (billing, settlements, interconnection services, etc.).